pointsgame/oppai-rs/README.md

 ====

 * Two algorithms for searching the optimal move: UCT, Minimax.
-* Two implementations of Minimax search: NegaScout (principal variation search), MTD(f).
+* Two implementations of Minimax search: NegaScout, MTD(f).
 * UCT caching that persists between moves.
 * Trajectories for moves pruning in the Minimax search tree.
 * Lock-free multi-threading for both Minimax and UCT.